 The Music Matters Series

-The Culture is the Patient, and Public Music.
+The Culture is the Patient, and the upcoming Public Music.

-These brief presentations suggest that challenged cultures–via pandemics, climate change, and/or social fabric issues–use music as a community resource for social cohesion, inspiration, and hope.
+These brief presentations suggest that challenged cultures–via climate change, pandemics, social fabric issues–benefit greatly from music structured as a community resource resulting in social cohesion, inspiration, and hope.

 Downloadable resources available at the bottom of this page.

 The current research of soundwork–typified by the $20+ million invested by the US National Institutes of Health and the National Endowment for the Arts in 2019–speaks to a growing awareness in the academic and scientific communities that therapeutic music/sound are valuable assets for health and wellness.

 As a life-long musician, my attention now evolves to the cultural considerations of music.
 Since 1986, I’ve participated in the therapeutic music and sound community.
 In 2023, I’m wondering about social needs, and how music might re-shape itself to serve a different function.

 These times call upon musicians to adapt and change.
 Beyond entertainment, a 21st century musician’s role includes being a sonic champion for disrupted cultures.

 Public Music video forthcoming